codatio/codat-docs/blog/230428-April-Features.md

 This update enables you to view and assign Locations, Customers, and Classes on expenses or checks in QuickBooks Online.

-Using these fields on Codats directCost model enables you to provide companies with valuable insights into their spending patterns across multiple locations, departments, and even individual customer profitability.
+By using these fields on Codat's Direct cost model, you can provide companies with valuable insights into their spending patterns across multiple locations and departments, and even individual customer profitability.

 See here for [creating a directCost](https://docs.codat.io/accounting-api#/operations/create-direct-cost) and [retrieving a directCost](https://docs.codat.io/accounting-api#/operations/list-direct-costs)